numberscope/frontscope/doc/making-a-visualizer.md

 If you implement `setup()`, start by calling `super.setup()`, which includes the [`createCanvas()`](https://p5js.org/reference/#/p5/createCanvas) call that must appear in every p5 setup function.

+When `setup()` is called, the visualizer will always be attached to a sequence, so you can do sequence-dependent validation and initialization here.

 <!-- prettier-ignore -->
 #### :nut_and_bolt: Show or stop the visualization; depart from a page element _(advanced)_